 How borrowing capacity limits property portfolio growth

 Finding a great property can feel like the hardest part of investing.
-Researching locations, analysing numbers and identifying growth areas takes time and effort.
+But the real gatekeeper often sits somewhere far less exciting: borrowing capacity.

-However even the best investment opportunity cannot move forward unless a lender is willing to finance it.
+But even the best investment opportunity can't move forward unless a lender is willing to finance it.

-Understanding how lenders calculate borrowing capacity and assess loans helps investors plan when and how they can expand their portfolio.
+Knowing how lenders assess borrowing capacity helps investors plan their next move.

 Borrowing capacity explained

-Borrowing capacity refers to the amount a lender is willing to lend based on a borrower’s financial situation.
+Borrowing capacity is the amount a lender is willing to lend based on a borrower’s financial situation.

 When assessing a loan application lenders typically consider: